jmespath-community/jmespath.spec/jep-010-slice-projections.md

 side.

 It’s a reasonable expectation that slices behave similar.
 After all, slices take an array and produce a sub array.
-It many ways, it’s very similar to filter projections.
+In many ways, it’s very similar to filter projections.
 While filter projections only include elements that match a particular expression, slice projections only include elements from and to a specific index.
 Given its semantics